gidsey/project_07_D2.2/README.md

 * Chamge Password form
 * Profile form

-These tests can be found in the `tests.py` file.
+These tests can be found in `tests.py`.

 ## Attributions
 Icon: person by Guilherme Furtado from [the Noun Project](https://thenounproject.com/).

 Image editor based on a [tutorial by Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2017/03/02/how-to-crop-images-in-a-django-application.html)

 **Project built by Chris Guy, September 2019**